golang/proposal/design/13073-code-of-conduct.md

 #### Where does the Code of Conduct apply?

-The Code of Conduct applies generally.
-If you participate in or contribute to the Go ecosystem in any way, you are expected to follow the Code of Conduct.
+If you participate in or contribute to the Go ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct can only practically apply to the official forums operated by the Go project (“Go spaces”):
+Explicit enforcement of the Code of Conduct applies to the official forums operated by the Go project (“Go spaces”):
 - The official Go GitHub projects,
 - Go project code reviews,